 Importance of Image Optimization for SEO

-Furthermore, according to a search engine ranking study by Backlinko, content with at least one relevant image significantly outperformed content without any images.
-The same study found however, that using additional images did not make much difference.
-When you include images on your website, it is critically important to optimize the images for SEO, particularly if you’re an eCommerce site.
+Studies have shown that content with at least one relevant image significantly outperformed content without any images.
+When you include images on your website, you need to optimize the images for SEO.
 This will ensure that you get the ranking boost that comes with using images in your content.

 Optimizing for Image Search